bennatpjose/.github/profile/README.md

 # DFIR-IRIS
-This orgnanisation is all about [DFIR-IRIS](https://dfir-iris.org), a collaborative platform aiming to help incident responders to share technical details during investigations.
+This organisation is all about [DFIR-IRIS](https://dfir-iris.org), a collaborative platform aiming to help incident responders to share technical details during investigations.

 Here is an overview of the differents repositories here :